 To access these preferences, first tap on the “More” button in the Timeline tab bar and then choose “Preferences”.

-Now, tap on “In-app notifications”.
-Here, you can choose which information want displayed while you use the app.
-In the lower part of this screen, you can find the options regarding trouble codes.
+Now, tap on “Trouble Codes”.
+Here, you can choose which information should be displayed in a notification.
 PACE sorts all errors in the following three categories:

 - Critical errors

 These categories differ in the severance of the matched trouble codes; you can find a more detailed description of them in the section Trouble Codes Please note that these settings look differen on iOS devices.

 Again, you can close this menu and return to the “Preferences” screen by tapping on the left-facing arrow in the upper left corner.
 More information about all settings is in the chapter Preferences.